A Good Diet Can Help Promote Overall Pet Health

 Diet is the foundation of health.
-Nothing can replace a healthy diet for promoting optimal health, and in warding off both acute and chronic disease.
-A healthy diet for dogs and cats includes as much fresh food as possible - and food of the highest quality you can provide, (see the articles about food & diet in our Holistic Healthcare Library).
+Nothing can replace a healthy diet for promoting good health, and in helping to ward off the onset of both acute and chronic disease.
+A healthy diet for dogs and cats includes as much fresh food as possible and food of the highest quality you can provide.
 Yet, even the best quality diet will not provide optimal wellness if your dog or cat is not digesting and absorbing it properly.
 And even the freshest homemade diet may be missing key nutrients.
-We recommend regular daily supplements depending on the individual’s specific diet and lifestyle, but there are some essentials that every cat and dog can benefit from.
-Here is what we recommend for a healthy companion animal for general health maintenance and “health insurance” – insuring your pet has everything he needs to best ward off immune stressors and disease:
+We recommend regular daily supplements depending on your pet’s specific diet and lifestyle, but there are some essentials that most cats and dogs can benefit from.
+Here is what we recommend to help maintain the general health of all ages and breeds.

-When food is not properly broken down before reaching the large intestine, particles that are too large for the body to process are absorbed into the bloodstream setting off an immune response that can lead to inflammation, allergies and chronic health problems.
-Nature’s way of preventing this was to endow every vegetable, fruit and animal food source with enzymes that help break it down.
+When food is not properly broken down before reaching the large intestine, particles that are too large for the body to process are absorbed into the bloodstream setting off an immune response that can lead to inflammation, allergies, and chronic health matters.
+Nature’s way of preventing this is to endow every vegetable, fruit and animal food source with enzymes that help break it down.
 These enzymes are destroyed, however, by heat and processing.
-Every dog or cat, especially those who are eating cooked or processed food, should receive digestive enzymes with every meal.
-For pets receiving a raw-meat based diet, these enzymes are still needed to process all plant-source ingredients.
-This will not only improve digestion and the assimilation of nutrients, but it helps protect against the development of allergies and many other disorders.
-Improving digestion and utilization of nutrients can help to prevent and eliminate a host of diet-related problems such as eating stools, body odor, excessive shedding, flatulence and itchy skin.
-Digestive Enzymes are a crucial part of improving digestion and gastrointestinal health.
+Dogs and cats, especially those who are eating cooked or processed food, should receive digestive enzymes with every meal.
+For pets receiving a raw-meat based diet, it can still help to provide enzymes and factors necessary for proper digestion.
+This will not only support digestion and absorption, but is also a great way to ensure good health.

-The first line of defense for your dog's or cat's immune system is the digestive tract, and helping to maintain the right balance between among the various strains of organisms normally living there can play a critical role in supporting your pet's overall health.
-The so-called "bad" bacteria are a normal part of the intestinal environment but they can easily over-multiply when "friendly" bacteria are depleted due to stress, diet change, illness, and with the use of medications, particularly antibiotics.
-Probiotics are often used to help occasional diarrhea, flatulence and foul smelling stools, and are absolutely essential for any animal receiving antibiotics or any other prescription drugs that deplete intestinal microflora.
-Probiotics are also thought to help reduce allergy symptoms.
-A daily dose of probiotics can help your pet's GI tract maintain the right ratio of bacterial strains and keep this key part of your pet's immune system functioning optimally.
+The first line of defense for your dog or cat's immune system is the digestive tract, and helping to maintain the right balance between the various strains of organisms normally living there can play a critical role in supporting your pet's overall health.
+The so-called "bad" bacteria are a normal part of the intestinal environment, but they can easily over-multiply when "friendly" bacteria are depleted due to stress, dietary changes, or illness.
+Probiotics are often used to help occasional diarrhea, flatulence and foul-smelling stools as they help maintain proper gut flora in the digestive tract.
+A daily dose of probiotics can help support gastrointestinal health and provide a source of beneficial intestinal bacteria.

 Essential Fatty Acids

-Dogs and cats require both Omega-3 fatty acids and Omega-6 fatty acids in their diet for optimal health.
+Dogs and cats require both Omega-3 fatty acids and Omega-6 fatty acids in their diet for everyday health.
 Usually, pets receive plenty of Omega-6 fatty acids (found in most vegetable oils and animal-source fats) through their food, but that is not true for the Omega-3 fatty acids.
 The positive effects of Omega-3 fatty acids are primarily due to two fatty acids called EPA and DHA.
-EPA is a crucial part of every cell membrane, and it has powerful anti-inflammatory properties.
-DHA is important for the development and maintenance of neural structures such as the retina and brain.
-In addition, these essential fatty acids act to reduce inflammatory processes in the body, lessening the effects of arthritis and many other problems associated with inflammation.
+EPA is a crucial part of every cell membrane, and it helps maintain a normal inflammatory response.
+DHA can help support the central nervous system and promote normal healthy brain activity.
+In addition, Omega-3 fatty acids help decrease normal inflammatory pathways, potentially lessening the effects of arthritis and other troubles associated with inflammation.

 - Supports the immune system

 Many of us take a daily multivitamin to insure we receive an elemental amount of important vitamins and minerals.
-The typical American diet does not provide a well-balanced source of these nutrients for most people, so we take supplements as “insurance.”
+The typical American diet does not provide a well-balanced source of these nutrients for most people.
 Our companions can benefit from a daily multivitamin as well.
-Much of the vitamin content in packaged dog and cat foods is destroyed during processing.
+Much of the vitamin content in packaged dog and cat foods can be destroyed during processing.
 Even when added back in after the cooking or extruding processes, the vitamins and minerals break down rapidly when exposed to light and air.
-The first bowl of kibble from a bag may contain most of what the label claims, but many vitamins and other nutrients degrade over time.
+The first bowl of kibble from a bag may contain most of what the label claims, but many vitamins and other nutrients might degrade over time.
 It is difficult to know how much, if any of the vitamins are left in the last portions from the bag.

 Extra Support for Puppies and Kittens

+Puppies and kittens can have unique needs.
 Puppies and kittens are more vulnerable to parasites and disease than mature animals because their immune systems are still developing.
 In addition, they are under a great deal of stress as they leave the safety and familiarity of their mothers and try to learn the ways of living with a human family.
-We highly recommend that all puppies and kittens diets be supplemented with colostrum to help boost their immature immune system for at least a month or two after weaning.
+We highly recommend that the diets of all puppies and kittens are supplemented with colostrum to help support their immature immune system for at least a month or two after weaning.